 Financial services institutions need to be telling stories.
 Lots of them.
 And, boy, do they have the stories to tell.

 Here’s why: Storytelling starts with conversation.
 And what industry has more conversations than financial services?
-Firms hear about an individual struggling to get out of debt, start a business or handle a loved one's estate.
-More importantly, they know how real people overcame those struggles.
-Telling these stories provides answers for clients and prospects—and gives them hope.
+Firms hear about individuals struggling to get out of debt, starting businesses or handling the estates of loved ones.
+More importantly, these firms know how real people overcame those struggles.
+Telling their stories provides answers for clients and prospects — and gives them hope.

 These conversations are gold mines for marketers.
-But capturing these stories and bringing them to life through content requires a smart, thoughtful approach.
-After your raw stories are documented, you can then shift your focus toward turning them into powerful content with a real impact on your audience.
+But documenting the raw stories and bringing them to life through content requires a smart, thoughtful approach.

 Consider this from Jonathan Gottschall, author of The Storytelling Animal: “We are creatures of story, and the process of changing one mind or the whole world must begin with ‘Once upon a time.’”

-At a bank, the branch is the front door for storytelling.
-For insurance companies, it could be the offices of individual agents or customer service channels.
-At investment firms, it’s the financial advisors with a calendar full of client lunches and meet-and-greets.
+At a bank, the branch is the front door for financial storytelling.
+For insurance companies, it could be individual agents’ offices or customer service channels.
+At investment firms, it’s the financial advisers with a calendar full of client lunches and meet-and-greets.

-People shaking the hands of clients and prospects or answering phone calls and emails truly have the pulse of audience pain points, needs and financial successes—their stories.
-Capturing these stories isn’t easy, but it can be done with the right process in place.
+People shaking the hands of clients and prospects or answering phone calls and emails truly have the pulse of audience pain points, needs and financial successes — their stories.
+Capturing them can be done with the right process in place.

 Offer incentives.
-Employees have myriad responsibilities and goals in their day-to-day duties.
+Employees have myriad day-to-day responsibilities.
 So to effectively motivate them to help with storytelling, they need a little push.
-Tie in storytelling goals with other performance metrics to help ensure participation.
-While storytelling may not have a direct tie to revenue growth, its importance to brand awareness and overall customer sentiment can justify these actions being considered a part of regular performance review.
+The importance of financial storytelling to brand awareness and overall customer sentiment can justify tying these goals to performance metrics.

-Your organization may have other criteria to define a good story, but this core set is a good place to begin the evaluation process.
+Your organization may have other criteria, but this core set is a good place to begin the story evaluation process.

 Identifying the right vehicle to tell the story comes down to:

-Your content hub.
-Do you have an owned property where you can package your stories together for a more holistic experience?
+How can you package your stories for a more holistic experience?
 A video could be your anchor, but a related podcast may allow for further exploration on a particularly interesting nugget.

-Your distribution channels.
-Is YouTube a focus of your social media strategy?
-If it’s a destination for your audience to consume brand content, video should be a focus.
-If telling stories through blogs is appealing, leveraging LinkedIn’s built-in publishing platform can be your storytelling arena.
+If YouTube is a destination for your audience to consume brand content, video should be a focus of your social media strategy.
+If blogs are more appealing, leaning on LinkedIn’s built-in publishing platform can be your financial storytelling arena.

-With your content types identified, it’s time to think about who will be able to tell your stories.
-If you’re focusing on articles as your primary storytelling medium, quality writers and editors are a must.
-Writing stories is different than writing educational articles with tips and how-to approaches.
-It’s a journalistic style that’s difficult to pull off without the right instincts, training and experience.
+With your content types identified, it’s time to think about who can tell your stories best.
+If your primary storytelling medium is articles, quality writers and editors are a must.
+Writing financial stories, unlike educational articles with tips and how-to approaches, is a journalistic style that’s difficult to pull off without the right instincts, training and experience.